RazrFalcon/svgcleaner/docs/svgcleaner.rst

 Set numeric precision for ``a``, ``b``, ``c``, ``d`` values of transform matrix.

-We need a separate option for them, because their values often very small and we need a decent precision to keep them correct.
+We need a separate option for them since their values often very small and we need a decent precision to keep them correct.

 Use #RGB notation when possible
 -------------------------------

-Use #RGB notation insted of #RRGGBB when possible.
+Use #RGB notation instead of #RRGGBB when possible.

 **NOTE:** by default all color stored as #RRGGBB, since libsvgdom doesn't stores colors original text representation.